 Allotropic Change – Change from one crystal structure of a metal to another that has different physical properties.

-Alternating – An electrical current which alternately travels in either direction in a Current conductor.
+Alternating – An electrical current that alternately travels in either direction in a Current conductor.
 In 60 cycles per second (60 Hz) AC, the frequency used in the U.S.A., the current direction reverses 120 times every second.

-Ampere – Unit of electrical rate of flow.
+Ampere – Unit of the electrical rate of flow.
 Amperage is commonly referred to as the “current” in an electrical circuit.

 Anneal – The process of heating a metal to a temperature below the critical range, followed by a relatively slow cooling cycle to induce softness and remove stresses.

 Annealing – Subjected to heat treatment.
 This usually involves heating, followed by relatively slow cooling of metals or alloys for the purpose of decreasing hardness and increasing the ease of machining or the cold-working characteristics.
-Annealing may be used to (a) remove effects of strain hardening resulting from cold work, (b) remove stresses found in castings, forgings, weldments and cold-worked metals, (c) improve machinability and cold-working characteristics, (d) improve mechanical and physical properties by changing the internal structure, such as by grain refinement, and to increase the uniformity of the structure and correct segregation, banding, and other structural characteristics.
+Annealing may be used to (a) remove effects of strain hardening resulting from cold work, (b) remove stresses found in castings, forgings, weldments, and cold-worked metals, (c) improve machinability and cold-working characteristics, (d) improve mechanical and physical properties by changing the internal structure, such as by grain refinement, and to increase the uniformity of the structure and correct segregation, banding, and other structural characteristics.

-Arbide – The chemical combination of carbon with some other element.
+Abide – The chemical combination of carbon with some other element.
 A metallic carbide takes the form of very hard crystals.

 Arc Blow – Welding with direct current may set up a magnetic field in the steel plate being welded.
 This magnetic field causes the arc to flutter and blow, creating difficulty in controlling the arc.

 Arc Energy – References burn-off characteristics.
 Moderate arc energy is typical of Atom Arc.
-A 316L electrode has lower arc energy than a 7018 where as a 6010 has more.
+A 316L electrode has lower arc energy than a 7018 whereas a 6010 has more.